RSS

 LSTAR$593,900$656,432

-The HPI benchmark price reflects the value of a “typical home” by buyers in a particular area based on various housing attributes.
-In contrast, the average sales price is calculated by adding all the sale prices for homes sold.
+The HPI benchmark price reflects the value of a “typical home” for buyers in a given area, based on various housing attributes.
+In contrast, the average sales price is calculated by summing the sale prices of all homes sold.
 Dividing that total by the number of homes sold.
-The HPI benchmark price is helpful in gauging trends over time, as averages may fluctuate due to changes in the mix of sales activity from one month to the next.
+The HPI benchmark price helps gauge trends over time, as averages may fluctuate due to changes in the mix of sales activity from one month to the next.

 In May 2025, the MLS® Home Price Index Benchmark Price for the London and St. Thomas area showed varied trends.
 The composite benchmark price was $593,900.
 Reflecting a slight increase of 0.8% from the previous month.
 A decrease of 4.5% over three months and 2.2% over twelve months.